Kalli/clubster-analysis/src/steps.md

 But there are also a great number of one-off bookings, bringing the averages down.
-This lends support to the theory that the most popular clubs today build their appeal not by honing and supporting local residents but rather from a wider, transient and travelling talent pool.
+This lends support to the theory that the most popular clubs today build their appeal not by honing and supporting local residents but rather by building on a wider, globetrotting talent pool.